-How do I exercise with diabetes and staying in range
+How do I exercise with diabetes while staying in range

 Exercising with diabetes and keeping blood sugar balanced is possible and over time I can testify that it even becomes easy provided you do it right.
 What it means?
 In this article, I will list key principles with which I manage to exercise and stay balanced.
 I came to these insights after quite a bit of blood, sweat and tears – literally.
 After years of running long distances, participating in competitions and quite a few years as a bodybuilder, when part of the time I was based on a high-carbohydrate diet and for a short period even on a vegan diet.
 You can say that I made quite a few mistakes along the way.
 Those who follow me know that for years I have been basing my meals on animal foods “from head to tail” and that I limit the amount of carbohydrates I eat.
 This is how I manage to balance the blood sugar to the values of a person who does not have diabetes (70-100 mg/dl).
 My goal is not to avoid carbohydrates completely but to limit them to a level where I will not see an increase in blood sugar levels after eating them.